 If you make this tigernut milk recipe I’d love to see it.
 Please leave a rating and comment below and tag me on social media – I’m on Instagram, Facebook, Twitter, Pinterest & YouTube and also use the hashtag #lbhealthandlifestyle.

-if you enjoyed this tiger nut milk, please share it on social media using the buttons below the recipe card
+If you enjoyed this tiger nut milk, please share it on social media using the buttons in and below the recipe card

 Tiger Nut Milk Recipe (Horchata De Chufa)

 - 3 cups filtered water plus extra for soaking

 - Place the tiger nuts in a glass bowl and cover with filtered water.
 Soak for at least 2 hours or, ideally, overnight.

 - Drain and rinse the tiger nuts.
 Then, place them in a blender with the filtered water.